kaepek/calibration/README.md

 # Todos:

 - Check file names
-- Stop talking about laptops (just mention they cannot share a ground e.g. be connected via ethernet etc)
 - Upload examples of bad / good plots
 - Self linking in the readme to sections
 - Re-test everything watch out where i have renamed files outputs